 Newly elected Calvert County State’s Attorney Robert Riddle reviewed the case and became concerned that Gray might not have been involved.
 As a result, in 1994, he urged police to re-examine the case.

-However, nothing changed until 1997 when Arthur Fleming, a white auto mechanic from Prince Frederick, Maryland, was arrested on a burglary charge.
+However, nothing changed until 1997 when Arthur Fleming, an auto mechanic from Prince Frederick, Maryland, was arrested on a burglary charge.
 In an attempt to cut a deal, Fleming offered to provide information on the Pellicano case.
-During questioning, however, he implicated himself in the crime, providing a detail that had never been made public—that Pellicano was in the process of painting a window frame at the time of the crime.
+During questioning, however, he implicated himself in the crime, providing a detail that had never been made public.

 Tests matched Fleming’s DNA to the DNA profile identified in the sperm recovered from Pellicano’s body.
 In addition, a handwriting analyst said the writing on the forged checks was similar to Fleming’s handwriting.

-Fleming was subsequently convicted and sentenced to life in prison.
+Fleming subsequently pled guilty to first-degree murder and was sentenced to life in prison without parole.
 On February 8, 1999, a Circuit Court judge granted Gray a new trial and the charges were dismissed.

 Later that year, a bill was introduced in the Maryland legislature to compensate Gray, but the legislation did not pass.